Partner with Us

 Through grants, employee engagement efforts and other initiatives, organizational funders help to scale Room to Read’s impact and promote our mission within their significant networks.
 In 2016, these corporate, foundation and government partners provided more than 40 percent of our total support through cash donations and in-kind gifts.

-The Atlassian Foundation has donated nearly US$7 million toward Room to Read’s programs.
-In 2016, Atlassian was the largest investor in our Girls’ Education Program in Cambodia and the largest corporate investor from Australia.
-Atlassian staff also personally support Room to Read through their $1/day workplace giving program.
+The Atlassian Foundation has donated nearly US$8 million toward Room to Read’s programs.
+In 2017, Atlassian was the largest investor in our Girls’ Education Program in Cambodia and the largest corporate investor from Australia.
+Atlassian staff also provide significant personal support to Room to Read through their “$1 a Day” workplace giving program.

-Credit Suisse has partnered with Room to Read since 2008, supporting both our core programs and several key strategic projects, including the development of our 2015–2019 strategic plan and the launch of Room to Read Accelerator.
-Credit Suisse also donates office space for Room to Read staff in Hong Kong, Sydney and Tokyo, and provides capacity-building support to country teams through its Global Citizens Program.
+Since 2005, Credit Suisse has been one of our largest corporate supporters.
+They have funded multiple strategic projects, including the development of our 2015–2019 strategic plan and the launch of Room to Read Accelerator.
+In 2017, we became a partner in the bank’s Global Education Initiative — Financial Education for Girls — working in Tanzania and Sri Lanka.
+Credit Suisse also donates office space for Room to Read staff in Hong Kong and Tokyo, and provides capacity-building to country teams through its Global Citizens Program.

-Through Goldman Sachs and Goldman Sachs Gives, the company and its senior executives have contributed more than US$19 million to Room to Read.
-In 2016, Goldman Sachs supported our Literacy and Girls’ Education Programs, benefiting more than 44,000 children.
+Through Goldman Sachs and Goldman Sachs Gives, the company and its senior executives have contributed more than US$22.2 million to Room to Read.
+In 2017, Goldman Sachs supported our Literacy and Girls’ Education Programs, benefiting more than 44,600 children.

 In 2016, Room to Read launched a four-year partnership with the IKEA Foundation and IKEA’s Let’s Play for Change campaign, which supports children’s rights to play and develop.
 This partnership is supporting Room to Read’s programs in Bangladesh and Indonesia, benefiting 93,000 children.

-IMC held a Trading for Charity event across their U.S., Dutch and Australian locations that resulted in more than US$1.8 million in support to Room to Read to help children learn essential reading skills in Tanzania.
+In 2017, IMC held a Trading for Charity event across their U.S., Dutch and Australian locations that resulted in more than US$2 million in support to Room to Read to help children in Tanzania learn essential reading skills.
+Through this exciting initiative, IMC has contributed over US$3.7 million to Room to Read since 2016.

 Townsend Press, an independent publisher of acclaimed educational materials for students in grade school through college, has been a Room to Read partner since 2007.
 Townsend Press has funded core operating and program support for local-language book publication, library development and our Girls’ Education Program.